GeorgeTegos/SuperHeroes_Game/README.md

 # SuperHeroes_Game

 This Project is a Trump Card game based on Marvel and DC comics universe.
-Project is still in progress.
+The Project is still in progress.

-To run this App you will need to have
-A local mongodb compass database
+To run this App you will need to have a local mongodb compass database
 Connect to your mongodb (mongodb://localhost:27017)

 For the root folder follow those commands: